nortikin/sverchok/docs/nodes/CAD/edges_intersect_mk3.rst

 **Np**

-This is a brute force algorithm written in NumPy, it is pretty fast and pretty consistent but can produce double points that can be removed with the remove doubles toogle.
+This is a brute force algorithm written in NumPy, it is pretty fast and pretty consistent but can produce double points that can be removed with the remove doubles toggle.
 It ignores overlapping edges

 **Sweep line algorithm**